tdurieux/anonymous_github/README.md

 The anonymization of the content is done by replacing all occurrences of words in a list by "XXX".
 The word list is provided by the authors, and typically contains the institution name, author names, logins, etc...

-In a paper under double-blind review, instead of putting a link to Github, one puts a link to the Anonymous Github instance (eg
+In a paper under double-blind review, instead of putting a link to Github, one puts a link to the Anonymous Github instance (e.g.
-<http://anonymous.4open.science/1234> which is an anomyous version of this repo).
+<http://anonymous.4open.science/repository/840c8c57-3c32-451e-bf12-0e20be300389/> which is an anomyous version of this repo).

 To start using Anonymous Github right now, a public instance of anonymous_github is hosted at 4open.science: